 • Brief overview of unit aims and alignment of assessments with ILOs.

-• Recording, upload to UoM video portal and link share with other groups
+• Recording, uploading to UoM video portal and link sharing with other groups

 • Online asynchronous Q&A